-Another species I have been very excited to find is the variable coral snake (Micrurus diastema).
+Another species I was very excited to find is the variable coral snake (Micrurus diastema).
 As its common name suggests its colouration and pattern are highly variable.
 Due to this fact, I treat any snake with any hint of bands of red / orange, yellow / white, and black as a coral snake until I am sure what it is.
 Coral snakes are highly venomous and so getting the identification correct is critical.

-I will still remain cautious side when I see a red/black/yellow snake, even if it is not obviously a coral snake!
+I will still remain on the cautious side when I see a red/black/yellow snake, even if it is not obviously a coral snake!